 This crisis isn’t only about the catastrophic cyclones and typhoons that hit the headlines.
-This is about the spread of deadly disease that can follow.
+This is about the spread of deadly diseases that can follow.
 The increasing risk of drought and famine.
 Of rising water levels.
 Desertification.
 The mass displacement of people from their homes…

-In every way, climate change is a massive humanitarian emergency.
+In every way, climate change is a major humanitarian emergency.

 The human cost of climate breakdown is already being paid for by the poorest and most marginalised people on our planet.